544×376

 author of the recently released novel Deprivation;

-or, Benedetto furioso: an oneiromancy.
+.
 He’s also published a collection

 of wonder stories, You

-Will Meet a Stranger Far from Home, a book-length story sequence, The
+Will Meet a Stranger Far from Home

-Abode of Bliss, the epistolary novella
+, the epistolary novella

-Do You Remember Tulum?, the short
+Do You Remember Tulum?

 science fiction novel The

-New People, and the novel Safe
+, and the novel Safe

-as Houses.
+.
 His short fiction has appeared in magazines such as the North American Review, Blithe House Quarterly, Fantasy and Science Fiction, M-Brane SF, and Icarus, and

 many anthologies.
 Alex lives in Rhode Island.